Devil May Cry 4: Special Edition: Development

 After working on Dragon's Dogma, Capcom's Hideaki Itsuno wanted to work on a new Devil May Cry title, having directed all of them since Devil May Cry 2 (2003) and supervising the 2013 reboot.
 The idea of improving Devil May Cry 4 inspired him to do this project.
 The development of the title took a year and a half.
 Itsuno had clear ideas about improving the gameplay mechanics of that title.
 Vergil was added to this title and autosaves were added to make the game more accessible.
 Itsuno was inspired by fighting games to expand the amount of moves of the characters.
 Vergil's role in the reboot DmC: Devil May Cry was also an inspiration.
 Itsuno noted some gamers were disappointed because Capcom outsourced Devil May Cry into the reboot from Ninja Theory but wanted to clarify the original series was still ongoing with this updated version of Devil May Cry 4.

 Originally, Lady was to be included as an alternative skin but Itsuno feared a negative response and decided to retain her original moves and make Lady a playable character.
 Some bosses on her campaign mode were redesigned to accommodate her inclusion.
 Itsuno said Capcom wanted to make Trish's gameplay unique.

-Devil May Cry 4: Special Edition is the first game in the series to include Japanese-language audio.
+Devil May Cry 4: Special Edition is the first game in the series to include Japanese-language audio, which is exclusive to the Japanese release.
 Nero was voiced by Kaito Ishikawa, while the other cast members already had a Japanese voice in the anime series and other titles.
 Although Ishikawa tried to follow his English-language counterpart Johnny Yong Bosch when dubbing the character to understand Nero's personality, he found it difficult because he did not understand English.
 Ishikawa had no previous experience with the series before working on Special Edition but he was encouraged by his friends.
 Ishikawa met Dante's Japanese voice actor Toshiyuki Morikawa during recording; they interacted many times and Morikawa helped Ishikawa understand the franchise.
 Ishikawa understood the game better as he worked because it was translated into Japanese and he appreciated the experience.

 On December 15, 2014, Capcom announced the game would be released for the PlayStation 4 and Xbox One.
 Devil May Cry 4: Special Edition was released on June 18, 2015, for the PS4 and Xbox One versions, and June 24, 2015, for the PC version in Japan, and on June 23, 2015, for all announced platforms in other regions.
 In the games and anime series, Dante is often seen eating pizza so the limited edition of Devil May Cry 4: Special Edition was packaged in a pizza box.